XENON1T/cax/osg_scripts/rucio_guide.md

 # Getting an Account

-You must already have an account in the Xenon VOMS server and have accepted the Acceptable Use Policy (email ???? if you have questions).
-To obtain a Rucio account, email the Rucio admin (?????) with the following information:
+To get an account within rucion you need your grid certificate and to have your grid certifcate added to the Xenon VO.
+For instrustions in how to get a grid certificate and add yourself to the Xenon VO, see [the instructions on the Xenon1t wiki](https://xecluster.lngs.infn.it/dokuwiki/doku.php?id=xenon:xenon1t:sim:grid).
+Once you have your grid certificate all set up, you need to email the Rucio admin (?????) with the following information:

 * Preferred username for the account